tianping020/xueyan-typescript-cli/doc/README.md

 ## Introduction

-@xueyan/typescript-cli is a private application.
+@xueyan/typescript-cli is a react application.

 The project created by xueyan <yang@xueyan.site>.